 By then my life was so compounded by additional chaos, suffering and trauma, that it took almost ten years of ongoing therapy to bring me to a place of wholeness and a free, fulfilling life.
 As a result, I can finally say, I no longer have any serious issues with social anxiety, blushing, depression, or PTSD.
 My wish for others is that they do not wait as long as I did to address these issues.
 Put the time and energy in now to completely resolve everything holding you back.

 I really want everyone to know, that even severe social anxiety, blushing, trauma, depression and PTSD can be healed and transformed.
 I am not only certain of this because of my own personal life transformation, but because of the many clients I have helped resolve these and similar issues.

 The second thing I want to shout from the rooftops is, don’t wait until you are experiencing great suffering before you seek therapy.
 Painful experiences tend to get pushed down into our subconscious.
 It does not only need to be trauma, it can be needs not met that parents did not even know we had, or know how to meet.
 Unresolved and un-integrated experiences tend to fester, eventually leading to unfulfilled or broken dreams, divorce, chronic illness, cancer, heart attacks, addiction, alcoholism, broken relationships, broken careers, and the like.
 Therapy does not have to wait, nor should it wait until your life breaks down and suffering is unbearable.
 Please learn from my life, and seek therapy early in life and stay with it.
 Things like power, money, fame, marriage, the perfect partner and business success do not make it all go away.
-Sooner or later our unresolved anxiety, fear and trauma will come back to haunt and destroy our lives.
+Sooner or later our unresolved anxiety, fear and trauma can come back to haunt and destroy our lives.